VeraBE/VeriMan/README.md

 VeriMan also allows you to directly use VeriSol and Manticore for the analysis.
 It runs the instrumented contract on VeriSol, if a counterexample is found then it executes it on Manticore to get a concrete transaction sequence.
 Right now there's a compatibility issue for this feature because VeriSol supports Solidity 0.5.10 and Manticore requires a version lower than 0.5, so your contract has to be compatible with both to run this analysis.

+Echidna is also supported, if you set `for_echidna` to `true` in your configuration file, VeriMan will generate a contract ready to be fuzzed with it.

 ## Requirements

 * Python3